-2.4 Progress and developments in University Education
+Progress and developments in University Education

-At the time of independence, Ghana had only 2 (public) tertiary institutions (universities).
+At the time of independence, Ghana had only two (public) tertiary institutions (universities).
 The last decade has witnessed phenomenal growth3.
-Currently, Ghana has 5 public universities, over 20 private (local and foreign-owned) university colleges, 10 public polytechnics and several other professional/specialized (both public and private) tertiary institutions.
+Currently, Ghana has 5 public universities, over 20 private (local- and foreign-owned) university colleges, 10 public polytechnics and several other professional/specialized (both public and private) tertiary institutions.
 This growth can be interpreted to mean high demand for tertiary education.
-On average, only about 49 percent of qualified applicants gain admission to the public universities creating a demand-supply gap of about 51 percent (Oduro & Senadza, 2004)
+On average, only about forty-nine percent of qualified applicants gain admission to the public universities creating a demand-supply gap of about fifty-one percent (Oduro & Senadza 2004)

-One of the reasons why the tertiary sector has been doing well in recent times is the introduction of the Ghana Education Trust Fund (GETfund).
-GETfund support has been instrumental in the expansion of academic and physical facilities (i.e. student hostels, lecture halls, laboratories etc) allowing institutions to increase their intake.
-Despite the phenomenal rise in intake, the participation rate of students in the age group 17 to 21 is still very low (below 5 percent) compared to developed countries (over 50 percent).
-Thus, there is still some way to go before the full benefits of an expanded university system can be felt throughout the Ghanaian economy.
+One of the reasons why the tertiary sector is doing so well is due to the GETfund.
+GETfund support has been used to expand academic and physical facilities (i.e. student hostels, lecture halls, laboratories etc) allowing institutions to increase their intake.
+Despite the phenomenal rise in intake, participation rate of students in the age group 17 to 21 is very low (below 5 percent) compared to developed countries (over 50 percent).
+There is therefore still some way to go before the full benefits of an expanded university system can be felt in the Ghanaian economy.

-A challenge that progress in this sector faces is ensuring that there is wider participation from all groups, and not just from well-off segments of society.
+A challenge that progress in this sector faces is ensuring that there is wider participation from all groups, and not from well-off segments of society.
 The indication is that much of the increased participation in tertiary education is coming from relatively few urban secondary schools.
-In the University of Ghana, for example, a study revealed that between 60 to 90 percent of students selected to various degree programmes came from the top 50 senior secondary schools which constitute less than 10 percent of senior secondary schools (Addae-Mensah, 2000).
+In the University of Ghana, for example, a study revealed that between 60 to 90 percent of students selected to various degree programmes came from the top 50 senior secondary schools which constitute less than 10 percent of senior secondary schools (Addae-Mensah 2000).
 Expanding the base from which tertiary education draws its students is going to be a major challenge for the future, and will mean improving the quality of secondary education in semi-urban and rural areas, and introducing targeted subsidies for poor households.
-One step that was taken by the Kuffour government (2000 - 2008) which might help to widen participation from across the country is the on-going initiative to upgrade infrastructure facilities of one senior secondary school in each of the 138 districts.
+One step that has been taken by the current government which might help to widen participation from across the country is the on-going initiative to upgrade infrastructure facilities of one senior secondary school in each of the 138 districts.
 This initiative has the potential of ensuring access to quality secondary education across the country, and increase wider participation in tertiary education.

-3 From 1999 to 2006 enrolment in public universities and polytechnics has increased by over 120 percent (NCTE Statistical Digest)
+3 From 1999 to 2006 enrolment in public universities and polytechnics have increased by over 120 percent (NCTE Statistical Digest)

 In 1992 a unique model of university education was introduced into the university system in Ghana.
-The University of Development Studies (UDS) was set up as an institution that would use research to promote the advancement and dissemination of knowledge and its application to the development needs of Ghana, especially in the north.
+The University of Development Studies (UDS) was set up as an institution that would use research to promote the advancement and dissemination of knowledge and its application to the development needs of Ghana, especially in the North.
 Most of the work that UDS undertakes is in agricultural science, medical and health sciences and integrated development studies.
 UDS fits Nkrumah's idea of focusing much of university research on locally relevant development issues that pose a threat to economic productivity.
 The University of Education in Winneba has also been established focused mainly on education research and teacher development.
 Together with the University of Cape Coast, it runs an expanding distance teacher education programme with over 20,000 enrolled students.